 Derivative Instruments.
 Derivative instruments are reported on the Condensed Consolidated Balance Sheets at their fair values, unless the NPNS exception is elected.
-The accounting for changes in fair value depends upon the purpose of the derivative instrument and whether it qualifies and is designated as a hedge for accounting purposes.
-We do not currently have derivative instruments that are designated and qualify as cash flow hedges.
-Changes in the fair values of our commodity derivative instruments are reflected in "Cost of sales - propane" on the Condensed Consolidated Statements of Operations.
+Since we do not currently have derivative instruments that are designated and qualify as cash flow hedges, changes in fair value of our commodity derivative instruments that are not subject to the NPNS exception are reflected in "Cost of sales - propane" on the Condensed Consolidated Statements of Operations.
 Cash flows from commodity derivative instruments are included in cash flows from operating activities on the Condensed Consolidated Statements of Cash Flows.